 The TPC meets to discuss transportation planning and programming issues as they affect regional transportation planning goals and objectives.
-Among other duties and obligation, the TPC is responsible for the adoption of a Unified Planning Work Program (UPWP) and the Transportation Improvement Program (TIP), and for establishing policies and procedural guidelines that comply with federal regulations.
+Among other duties and obligation, the TPC is responsible for the adoption of a Unified Planning Work Program (UPWP), our region's Metropolitan Transportation Plan (MTP), the Transportation Improvement Program (TIP), and for establishing policies and procedural guidelines that comply with federal regulations.
 The TPC is guided by the recommendations presented by the Technical Coordinating Committee (TCC).